JBlitzar/pd-usb-uvc/README.md

 <img src=readme/demo-linux.png style="width: 50%">

-Play Bad Apple from your pico!
+Streams bad apple to webcam stream using the pico!
 Project enumerates as a webcam and streams bad apple at 160x120 resolution.
 First working standalone utilization of usb_video module published on [Github](https://github.com/search?q=%22import+usb_video%22+language%3APython+path%3A*.py+NOT+%22thonny%22&type=code) as far as I can tell

 _has been tested on Xiao RP2040!_